9: …And the World Will Go On Without You

 It should have been satisfying.
 Instead, J’s visor held empty pupils.

 What would Tessa think?
-It may have been J’s choice, but she was doing it for her.
-How would her human feel, when she saw this?
+It may have been J’s choice, but she was doing it for her human.
+How would she feel, when she saw this?

-In that moment, she realized.
-She'd broken more than Cyn’s visor.
+In that moment, the maid realized.
+She’d broken more than Cyn’s visor.

-J stared into her reflection as horror dawned her face.
+J stared into her reflection as horror widened her eyes.
 Not horror for what she’d done.
-She didn’t care – Cyn deserved it – no, her expression was a dim reflection, a predictive model, of Tessa’s horror.
+She didn’t care — Cyn deserved it — no, her expression was a dim reflection, a predictive model, of Tessa’s horror.

-J wanted to dance with her again, to hug her again, to be loved by her again, and the posteriori odds were rapidly dropping.
+The maid wanted to dance with her human again, to hug her again, to be loved by her again, and the posteriori odds were rapidly dropping.
 Did she deserve any of that?

 Did she even deserve a vacation?